-One of our goals at The Counter is to empower home brewers to work on your own brewing recipes and have more fun discovering coffee that tastes good to you.
+One of our goals at Trade is to empower home brewers to work on your own brewing recipes and have more fun discovering coffee that tastes good to you.
 Today, we're going over one of the most important and easy-to-adjust brewing method variable: the grind.

 To start at square one (or, more aptly, irregularly and inconsistently sized particle one): grind size refers to how big or small the individual coffee grounds are.
 Grind size is important mostly because it’s one of the main variables that determines how fast your water will dissolve those particles that turn your water brown and make coffee taste like coffee.
 Usually, instead of “big” and “small” we use the words “coarse” and “fine” to describe the size of grind particles.